 You never think of these coverages until you need them but I’ll always consider them for a purchase where I think they might be needed.

 These are just some of the categories where I’ll forgo earning the max amount of points and miles in return for getting better insurance coverages.
 I already earn points faster than I can use them.
-Having a safety net when I travel or make an expensive purchase gives me piece of mind that is worth more than the points I’m missing out on.
+Having a safety net when I travel or make an expensive purchase gives me peace of mind that is worth more than the points I’m missing out on.